If you’ve heard the name “Lilly Singh” a lot lately, you might wonder who she is and why she is famous.

 After years of success creating content online, Lilly left Toronto for Hollywood in 2015.
 “I’ve accomplished so much here,” she told her followers in a YouTube video at the time, “but I know that it’s going to require me to leave to progress in my career and follow my dreams.”

-She currently boasts a following on YouTube of 15 million subscribers and over 3 billion views – an impressive stat by any standard.
+She made the right choice.
+Since her move to LA, Lilly Singh’s career has indeed skyrocketed.
+As of October 2024, she boasts a YouTube following of 14 million subscribers and over 3 billion views—an impressive stat by any standard.

 Lilly has been featured in movies such as Dr. Cabbie (2014) and Lana Steele: Makeup Spy (2015), Bad Moms (2016), and the HBO feature Fahrenheit 451 (2018).